The Capitol, Melbourne: Recent history

-In 1998 Melbourne city council hired Melbourne architecture firm 'Six Degrees’ to undertake a study that would explore the possibility for the theatre to be used as a festival and arts based centre.
+In 1998, the Melbourne city council hired Melbourne architecture firm Six Degrees to undertake a study that would explore the possibility for the theatre to be used as a festival and arts based centre.
 In 1999, RMIT University acquired the space in part to preserve the heritage of the building, but also to use it as a large CBD-based lecture theatre.
-They elected to keep ‘Six Degrees’ as the project architects, and conservation architect Michael Taylor.
+They elected to keep Six Degrees as the project architects, and conservation architect Michael Taylor.
 Their purchase included the blocked off dress circle lobbies as well as the main auditorium and the 1960s foyer, and the renovation plans sought to re-connect all the foyer areas (including demolishing a concrete floor that subdivided the dress circle lobby in two), as well as giving the building an overall safety upgrade, and disabled access.
-The budget for this work was $2,200,000 and included audio visual installations and theatre lighting systems, some restitution of the coloured lighting of the ceiling and new lift and disabled access.
+The budget for this work was $2,200,000 and included audio-visual installations and theatre lighting systems, some restitution of the coloured lighting of the ceilin,g and new lift and disabled access.

-In 2005, RMIT announced that the theatre a A$190,000 grant towards further repairs to the crystalline ceiling.
+In 2005, RMIT announced that the theatre had received a A$190,000 grant from the Victorian State Government towards further repairs to the crystalline ceiling.

 Free public tours were held from 2000 to 2010, ending due to dwindling participants.
 In 2014, the work needed to restore The Capitol Theatre became so substantial that the building closed to the public.
 In 2017, an appeal was launched by RMIT to reactivate the landmark.
 At the same time, the owners of the arcade decided to employ Six Degrees to refurbish the arcade in a complementary fashion, completed in May 2019.

 This was to be the first full restoration of the iconic venue, with new services, upgraded access including a disabled lift, new seating, and state of the art projection equipment for all media.
 All the decorative plaster in the auditorium and foyers was cleaned, repaired and repainted, carpets recreated based on original samples, and the decision was made to replace the hard to maintain coloured globe lighting of the main auditorium with LED lighting, able to be programmed in an infinite variety of configurations and sequences.

 The restored theatre opened on 3 June 2019 to great fanfare.

-After 54 years the original Wurlitzer organ, named "Eliza" was returned to The Capitol from Dendy Cinemas Brighton in 2021.
+After 54 years, the original Wurlitzer organ, named "Eliza", was returned to The Capitol from Dendy Cinemas Brighton in 2021.
 RMIT University and the organ’s owner, the Theatre Organ Society of Australia, are raising $500,000 to fund its reinstallation.

 The Capitol is registered with the Australian Heritage Commission, the National Trust of Australia (Victoria) and Heritage Victoria.